TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 System Categories
 =================

-Since version 6.0, TYPO3 CMS provides a generic categorization system.
+Since version 6.0, `TYPO3 CMS`:pn: provides a generic categorization system.
 Categories can be created in the backend like any other type of record.
 Any table can be made categorizable and thus be attached to system categories.